Performance leading practices

 Ignore specific file types or index them by reference

 A SharePoint Online tenant typically contains many file types.
 If there’s no value in indexing files of a given type, you should ignore items of this type.
-If you’re not interested in the body of items of a given type, but you’d like to index some metadata on these items, then you should index by reference.
+If you’re not interested in the body of items of a given type, but you would like to index some metadata on these items, then you should index by reference.

 Here are only a few examples of file types that you should consider ignoring: